 Maximum work hours allowed during enrollment periods 20hrs/week.

 No, we also offer Off Campus Work-Study where students work in a variety of schools located within the community.

-Scholarships are posted according to the instructions provided by the awarding organization.
-If a scholarship comes in for the 2018-2019 academic year, it will be posted for that year (evenly between the two semesters).
+Scholarships are posted according to the instructions provided by the offering organization.
+If a scholarship comes in for the academic year, it will be posted for that year (evenly between the two semesters).
 If a scholarship is intended for only one semester, the scholarship organization must include that information when sending the check to the school.

 Scholarships must be posted along with federal aid in compliance with federal aid guidelines.
 To avoid an over-award of aid over a students's cost of attendance, loans are reduced when scholarships are posted.

 SATISFACTORY ACADEMIC PROGRESS